josyine/josyine/README.md

 ## Hello!
 I'm Perrine 👋
 I am currently pursuing a **Master’s degree in Innovation Management, Communication & Data Science (IMCDS)** at Université Paris 1 Panthéon-Sorbonne, while working as a Media Data Analyst at Richemont in a work-study program.
-Passionate about data-driven decision-making and digital strategy, I aspire to specialize in data analytics for marketing and media performance optimization.
+Passionate about data-driven decision-making and digital strategy, I aspire to specialize in data analytics.

 ## 🎓 Education